Iurii-Dziuban/algorithms/README.md

 # Google tasks
 - TwoPairParticularSum (TwoPairParticularSumTest) - mock interview find two pairs in array sum is equal to particular one
-- FirstRecurringCharacter (FirstRecurringCharacterTest) - find first recurring character in string
+- FirstRecurringCharacter (FirstRecurringCharacterTest) - find firstIndex recurring character in string
 - RobotTest - iterative, recursive approaches to do steps/counting

 # Facebook tasks